How to Do Business with the Naval Weapons Station Earle (Live Webinar) – New Date: October 29

 Naval Weapons Station Earle provides logistical, technical and material support to the military in a variety of areas.
 The agency purchases many products and services from small businesses that help support its overall mission.

-In this free information-packed seminar you receive firsthand knowledge about:
+In this free webinar, you will receive firsthand knowledge about:

 - Sole Source Contracts